The scope of the LiFi Access System PP-Module is to describe the security functionality of a LiFi access system product in terms of [CC]

 5.2.3 Cryptographic Support (FCS)

-Application Note: Application Note: This requirement is iterated from its definition in the NDcPP by mandating the selection of CBC mode and 256 bit key sizes while also defining additional AES mode and key size selections not present in the original definition.
-This requirement mandates AES-CCMP (which uses AES in Counter Mode with CBC-Message Authentication Code (CCM) as specified in NIST SP 800-38C) to comply with IEEE 802.11-2020.
+Application Note: This requirement is iterated from its definition in the NDcPP by mandating the selection of CBC mode and 256 bit key sizes while also defining additional AES mode and key size selections not present in the original definition.
+This requirement mandates AES-GCMP (which uses AES in Galois-Counter Mode (GCM) to comply with IEEE 802.11-2020.
 For the first selection of FCS_COP.1.1/LiFiDataEncryption, the ST author should choose the additional mode or modes in which AES operates.
 For the second selection, the ST author should choose the key sizes that are supported by this functionality.
-256-bit CCMP is required in order to comply with FCS_CKM.1/WPA.
-Note that optionally AES-CCMP-192, AES-CCMP-128, AES-GCMP-192, and AES-GCMP-128 with cryptographic key size of 256 bits, may be implemented for IEEE 802.11ax-2021 connections.
-In the future, one of these modes may be required.
+256-bit GCMP is required in order to comply with FCS_CKM.1/WPA.
+AES-CCMP, if claimed, is required to use 256-bit keys for IEEE 802.11ax-2021 connections.
 CTR mode is not used for LiFi AS capabilities but remains selectable since it may be required by another part of the TSF.

 The TSF shall ensure that no access to its 802.1X controlled port is given to the wireless client prior to successful completion of this authentication exchange.